-- Dressing and undressing Let your child practice putting on and taking off their school clothes (cardigans, jumpers, shoes, wellies etc..) folding them neatly especially if there are fiddly fastenings such as shirt buttons and buckles on shoes.
+- Dressing and undressing Let your child practice putting on their school clothes, taking them off, folding them neatly and putting them into a bag in preparation for PE lessons, especially if there are fiddly fastenings such as shirt buttons and buckles on shoes.
 Clothes with elastic bands and shoes with Velcro are easier to handle for young children. - Going to the toilet Support your child to be confident about getting to the toilet in time and wiping themselves properly and flushing. - Washing their hands This is a big priority in the current climate so continue to talk about the importance of good handwashing with soap and water, especially after going to the toilet and before eating.
 A good way to practice this is to cover your children's hands in glitter (pretend germs) and then see if they can wash it all off. - Feeding themselves Children having school dinners need to be able to use a full-sized knife and fork and carry their own tray.
 Children will have an hour for their lunch so it is good to practice eating meals within this time frame.
 Do not worry, they will get help and support with cutting up their food. - Using a tissue Introduce your child to the routine of 'catch it, bin it, kill it' catching their sneeze or runny nose in a tissue, putting it in the bin straightaway, then washing hands to kill germs.